Alex O

-Alex O (born Alex Okoroigwe) is a Nigerian pop musician, singer, songwriter and music producer.
-He is best known for his song "Celebrate".
+Alex Okoroigwe, professionally known as Alex O, is a Nigerian pop musician, singer, songwriter and music producer.

 Biography

-Alex O was born in Imo State where he started his music career.
+Alex O was born in Imo State, where he started his music career.
 Uncle Steve Rhodes as he was known, joined the Lemmy Jackson music company as a production assistant and songwriter.
 Alex was signed to PolyGram Records, Premier Music of Nigeria in 1988.

-Alex O was noticed in the 1990’s after "Celebrate" became a global disco hit.

-Alex O was married to Oby Edozie, a Nigerian film actress and producer.
+Alex O married Oby Edozie, a Nigerian film actress and producer.